-When creating fliers, brochures, web-pages and other promotional materials for departments, programs and centers in the College, please follow the guidelines in the CSUN Graphics Standards Manual to help keep messaging and branding cohesive across campus.
+Keep messaging and branding cohesive across campus.
+When creating web-pages, online newsletters, fliers, brochures, and other promotional materials, please follow the guidelines in the CSUN Graphics Standards Manual.

 CSUN Colors: The university's colors are red, black and white.
-Guidelines focus on black or charcoal, white and a specific shade of red: the official CSUN red is PMS 201.
-If you are having something printed by a professional print house, let them know this so you'll get the right shade of red.
-The CSUN Wordmark is not to be re-constructed or redesigned, nor should the color be changed (unless to charcoal or black).
+Guidelines focus on black, white and a specific shade of red: the official CSUN red is PMS 201.
+If you are having something printed by a professional print house, they need to know this to give you the right shade of red.
+The CSUN Wordmark is not to be re-constructed or redesigned, nor should the color be changed (unless to black).

-More specifically: About Health and Human Development Communications:
+College of Health and Human Development Communications Guidelines:

-College of Health and Human Development Brochure (to view or e-share; not for print)
+E-share a College of Health and Human Development Brochure (low resolution--not for print)

 The university wordmark is the primary component of the California State University, Northridge graphic identity system.